 Furthermore, if Growth Hormone amplifies part of the effect of creatine supplementation, then this study might also explain why creatine supplementation is often less efficacious in the elderly, which have reduced Growth Hormone levels.

 So, this study suggests that creatine supplementation may have anabolic properties independent of its effect on energy metabolism.
 Future scientific investigation will tell if this finding is valid.

 Creatine and the Brain

-Like the muscle, the brain uses creatine phosphate as a resource for rapid regeneration of Adenosine triphosphate (ATP), the body's energy currency.
+Like the muscle, the brain uses creatine phosphate as a resource for the rapid regeneration of Adenosine triphosphate (ATP), the body's energy currency.
 Therefore, low levels of creatine in the brain can have a harmful effect on the brain's ability to function at optimum levels.

 Creatine is an effective nootropic for the same reasons that creatine is so effective at giving your muscles and strength a boost...